senakotan/TimeSeriesUserEngagementPrediction/README.md

 ## 🧠 Overview

 This project focuses on understanding user behavior dynamics over time and predicting future engagement metrics to support data-driven decision-making at TRT.
-We used **Meta Prophet (Facebook Prophet)** to model trends, seasonality, and the impact of holidays on user activity.
+We used **Meta Prophet** to model trends, seasonality, and the impact of holidays on user activity.

 The forecasting pipeline covers:
 - Data extraction from **BigQuery**